-Free checking accounts used to be commonplace, but as banking has grown more sophisticated it’s also gotten more expensive.
-The Internet, though, has made it easy for banks to offer a free checking account to almost anyone who qualifies.
-However, the government mandates that a checking account can’t be marketed as “free” if the consumer could potentially be charged a maintenance or activity fee.
+Free checking accounts used to be commonplace, but as banking has grown more sophisticated, it’s also gotten more expensive.
+What’s more, the government mandates that a checking account can’t be marketed as “free” if the consumer could potentially be charged a maintenance or activity fee.
+While free checking is a relative rarity at brick-and-mortar institutions, the rise of online banks has made it easier to find a free checking account once more.

 Featured Checking Accounts: